HTTP-RPC/Kilo/README.md

     * `ResultSetAdapter` - presents the contents of a JDBC result set as an iterable sequence of maps
 * `org.httprpc.util`
     * `StreamAdapter` - presents the contents of a stream as an iterable sequence.
+    * `Collections` - provides utility methods for working with collections

 These classes are discussed in more detail in the following sections.